Estimated reading time: 6 minutes

-Pace-wise, the novel is fairly relentless as Howard doesn’t spend much time dawdling on descriptions and the like.
+Pace-wise, The Fall of the House of Cabal is fairly relentless as Howard doesn’t spend much time dawdling on descriptions and the like.
 When it comes to characters, at this point, he lets their words, actions and history from the previous novels dictate our perception of them.
 He always tries to move the action forward, and his proficient use of simple and direct language definitely made this novel into what people call a page-turner.

 While in the end Johannes doesn’t exactly find himself truly challenged by his nemesis (a state of affairs which saddened me a little bit), I felt he received the fulfilling conclusion he was deserving of.
 Naturally, I don’t want to spoil anything, so I’ll just say there are definitely far more painful ways to end a series, and I am happy Howard brought it all to a close when he felt the time was correct.
 Ultimately it makes for a bittersweet journey with Johannes and his motley crew of misfits and demonic creatures, knowing this will likely be the last time we are graced with their presence.

 The Final Verdict